Croatia luxury yacht charter

 Croatia’s long summer season is one of its most attractive assets.
 Bathed in sunshine for 315 sunny days a year, the main season runs from May to October.
 Those looking to enjoy the party atmosphere should visit during the peak months of July and August, when average temperatures are between 25C and 30C.
 Charterers in search of a more relaxing vibe should visit in May, June, September and October when cruising grounds are much quieter.

 Begin a southern Croatia charter in the ancient walled city of Dubrovnik, where the winding cobbled streets are brimming with stylish boutiques, galleries and cafés.
-It’s a quick 8 nautical-mile hop to the stunning Elaphite islands before pushing on to Mljet island where you can drop anchor in the nature reserve of Polace on Mljet.
+It’s a quick eight nautical-mile hop to the stunning Elaphite islands before pushing on to Mljet island where you can drop anchor in the nature reserve of Polace on Mljet.
 The indented island of Korcula is a 17 nautical-mile cruise from Mljet and boasts some of the best anchorages in the Med.
-The ACI marina in Korcula accommodates craft up to 40m or anchor south of Badija islet.
+The ACI marina in Korcula accommodates craft up to 50 metres LOA, or larger yachts can anchor south of Badija islet.
 South of Korcula, the verdant isle of Lastovo offers back-to-nature tranquillity, while Hvar – the Saint-Tropez of the Dalmatian coast – is a 30 nautical-mile cruise and the place to see and be seen come summer.
-When it’s time for peace rather than partying, head across the bay to the glittering isles of Sveti Klement or anchor off the quieter island of Šcedro, 9 nautical miles south-east of Hvar Town.
+When it’s time for peace rather than partying, head across the bay to the glittering isles of Sveti Klement or anchor off the quieter island of Šcedro, nine nautical miles south-east of Hvar Town.
 It’s then a sun-soaked pick-and-mix of neighbouring islands – the deep, sheltered bays of Vis, the forested slopes of Solta, and Brac’s famous tapering sand spit at Bol before disembarking in Split.

-Charterers wishing to sample the magic of northern Croatia can venture in easy hops from Split to the captivating romanesque-gothic town of Trogir (10 nautical miles), then on to the historic port of Sibenik (30 nautical miles), its forested islands, and the cascading waterfalls of the Krka National Park.
+Charterers wishing to sample the magic of northern Croatia can venture in easy hops from Split to the captivating romanesque-gothic town of Trogir (10 nautical miles), then on to the historic port of Sibenik (30 nautical miles) with its forested islands and the cascading waterfalls of the Krka National Park.
 The spellbinding Kornati islands are a 20 nautical-mile cruise north – a treasure trove of piercing turquoise bays ripe for exploration.
 Charterers can then make short passages to the belle époque mansions of Zadar, historic Rab, the jaw-dropping Brijuni islands and the largest Istrian city of Pula, with its stunning Roman amphitheatre.

 Croatia’s main airports are located in Split, Dubrovnik, Pula and Zagreb.
-There are more than 25 airports in Croatia that can cater for private jet clients including Hvar private airport, Lošinj airport, Brac Island Intl Airport and Zadar Airport.
+There are more than 25 airports in Croatia that can cater for private jet clients including Hvar private airport, Lošinj airport, Brac Island Airport and Zadar Airport.